markdoc/docs/pages/docs/nextjs.md

 ### Comment

-Renders nothing.
+Renders nothing, similar to code comments.
 Use this to document the content within a Markdoc file.

 {% markdoc-example %}